-Committed governance:

-leadership that ensures

-transparency, ethics,

-compliance, and the

-integration of sustainability

-into the Group's financial

-strategy, taking into account

-social and environmental

-factors in investment and

-financing decisions.

-Impact on students, schools, audience and society: generate a positive impact on people with content and services that raise awareness of the major social and environmental challenges and be a driver of sustainability throughout the value chain.

-Responsible management: change from within to nurture talent, limit ESG risks in procurement and reduce environmental impact.
+Committed governance: leadership that ensures transparency, ethics, compliance, and the integration of sustainability into the Group's financial strategy, taking into account social and environmental Impact on students, schools, audience and society: generate a positive impact on people with content and services that raise awareness of the major social and environmental challenges and be a driver of sustainability Responsible management: change from within to nurture talent, limit ESG risks in procurement and reduce environmental impact. factors in investment and throughout the value chain. financing decisions.